• Skip to primary navigation

 What is cream of coconut and where can I buy it?

-It's a thick sweet syrup like coconut milk that is specifically used in cocktails and drinks because if it's sweetness.
+It's a thick sweet syrup like coconut milk that is specifically used in cocktails and drinks because if its sweetness.
 You can buy it from most ethnic grocery stores i.e latino or simply go onto Amazon to order it there.

 Notes and tips